-York Telecom Corporation (Yorktel) filed a defective solicitation bid protest on May 12, 2015, challenging NASA’s stated intention to cancel the contract it had been previously awarded.
+York Telecom Corporation (Yorktel) filed a defective solicitation bid protest on May 12, 2015, challenging NASA’s stated intention to cancel the contract Yorktel had previously been awarded.
 The solicitation for “certain information technology products and services,” labeled the SEWP V contract, was a total small business set-aside for companies satisfying the size standard of 150 employees or fewer.
 Unfortunately, the solicitation contained an additional clause, which stated that offerors must satisfy the size standard of 500 or fewer employees pursuant to the “non-manufacturer rule.”

 The portion of the contract for which Yorktel was competing fell under NAICS code 541519, Information Technology Value Added Resellers.
 According to the SBA, the small business size standard for that NAICS code is 150 employees.
 Again, as stated above, the solicitation included a phrase which read “However, the small business size standard for a concern which submits an offeror in its own name, but which proposes to furnish an item which it did not itself manufacture, is 500 employees.”
 NASA conducted a Q&A period in which it instructed offerors that it must have fewer than 150 employees to satisfy the size standard.
 NASA issued 12 separate amendments related to the solicitation.
 In three of those amendments, seven, eight, and 10, NASA included a link to the website where offerors could find questions and answers for the procurement.

 Yorktel submitted its offer to NASA on December 16, 2013 and stated that it was a non-manufacturer and employed between 150 and 500 employees.
-On April 10, 2015, NASA issued an award of the SEWP V contract to Yorktel, but cancel the award 11 days later “because the agency misinterpreted Yorktel size as an .150 employees or less.”
+On April 10, 2015, NASA issued an award of the SEWP V contract to Yorktel, but canceled the award 11 days later “because the agency misinterpreted Yorktel size as an 150 employees or less.”
 NASA referred the matter to the local SBA office for a size determination, which ultimately determined that Yorktel did not satisfy the small business size standard for NAICS code 541519.
 Yorktel appealed the SBA size determination to the OHA which determined:

 (1) the inclusion of FAR 52.212-1 did not impose a 500 employees size standard on non-manufacturer and offerors.